Women in combat: Canada

 Women have been an important component of the military of Canada.
 However, it was not until Canada's Charter of Rights and Freedom was enacted in 1982 that the Canadian Armed Forces were required to consider the equality of women in the services and to permit them for all military roles.
 It took exactly 7 years, until 1989, for all combat roles to finally be officially open to women in Canada.
 That same year, in 1989, the Canadian Human Rights Commission gave the Canadian Forces 10 years to meet a specific quota for women employed in the combat military trades.
 Although the Canadian Human Rights Commission had an exception to exclude women from serving on submarines, it was eventually lifted by the Royal Canadian Navy on March 8, 2000 and roles opened in 2001.

 In 1998, the Canadian Forces embarked on a series of initiatives aimed at recruiting more women into the combat trades.
 While attrition and abuse remains an issue, with significantly higher rates of women leaving their military careers than men, the introduction of women into the combat arms has increased the potential recruiting pool by about 100%.

 Jennie Carignan is the world's first-ever woman to become a combat general.
 In June 2016, she was promoted to the highest rank achieved by a Canadian woman from the combat-arms trades.
 Although there were other Canadian female generals in the past, their roles were limited to non-combat disciplines such as intelligence, medicine, combat support or administration.
 Combat roles have been open to women and female representation in the CAF has increased from 1.4 percent in 1965 to 15.3 percent as of January 2018.
 Numerically, this represents 14,434 women out of a total combined CAF membership of 93,578.
 As of February 2018, the total representation of women who served in combat arms (crewman, artillery, artilleryman, infantryman, infantry, engineer, combat engineer, and armoured) was 4.3%.
 Jennie Carignan has since made it her goal to encourage the recruitment of more women into combat roles and to foster a better environment for women to pursue their careers in the military.

 Denmark

-In 1988, Denmark created a policy of "total inclusion".
-They proposed "combat trials" which they explored how women fight on the front lines.
-A 2010 British Ministry of Defense study concluded that women performed the same as men.
+In 1988, Denmark created a policy of "total inclusion" following combat trials which they explored how women fight on the front lines.
 All positions in military are open to women, although as yet no women have fulfilled the physical requirements of the Special Operations Forces.

 Finland

 Men are required to enlist whereas for women it is voluntary.
 If women do choose to enlist they are allowed to train for combat roles.
-There are no restrictions for women in the Finnish combat.
+As of 1995, there are no restrictions for women in the Finnish combat.

 France

 Women comprise nearly one-fifth of the military in France.
 Women can serve in all areas of the military.
 They have been allowed in submarines, including nuclear submarines, since 2014.
-Women are allowed to serve in combat infantry.